alpaslan-exe/Revive_Crowdstrike_systems/README.md

 This is an ongoing project, please review the code prior to running, the script is simple, I am not responsible for your machine.

 If you are able to add onto the code please open a pull request, I will monitor this github as long as the outage proceeds.
-This is all done through volunteer work, I do not work for Crowdsrike or microsoft, if you find this helpful, consider following me.
+This is all done through volunteer work, I do not work for Crowdsrike or Microsoft, if you find this helpful, consider following me.
+P.S:
+Current scripts available:
+1. Delete_offending_file.bat: This is a script for LAN wake up enabled machines using RDP requires some deps; untested automated for mass machine revival.
+2. Alternative_Del_Function.bat: requires assistance from hands on staff to wake machine in safe mode, automated file deletion in-mass once system is booted also untested.
+3. Reboot_Solution.bat: Microsoft solution for systems, reboot 15 times. simple loop, should work but also untested.